MicrosoftDocs/azure-docs/articles/automation/troubleshoot/update-agent-issues-linux.md

 # Understand the Linux agent check results in Update Management

 There may be many reasons your Azure machine is not showing **Ready** in Update Management.
 In Update Management, you can check the health of a Hybrid Worker agent to determine the underlying problem.
-This article discusses how to run the troubleshooter from the Azure portal and in offline scenarios.
+This article discusses how to run the troubleshooter for Azure machines from the Azure portal and Non-Azure machines in the [offline scenario](#troubleshoot-offline).

 ## Start the troubleshooter

-By clicking the **Troubleshoot** link under the **Update Agent Readiness** column in the portal, you launch the **Troubleshoot Update Agent** page.
-This page shows you problems with the agent and a link to this article to assist you in troubleshooting your issues.
+For Azure machines, clicking the **Troubleshoot** link under the **Update Agent Readiness** column in the portal launches the **Troubleshoot Update Agent** page.
+For Non-Azure machines, the link brings you to this article, please see the [offline instructions](#offline) to troubleshoot a Non-Azure machine.

 ![vm list page](../media/update-agent-issues-linux/vm-list.png)